In page navigation

 How should I choose an investment app?

 Copy link to sectionEvery user will have a slightly different list of priorities when it comes to choosing an investing app, although low fees and reliability are usually high on the list.
-Below we’ve highlighted some of the key features to consider when choosing an investing app.
+Below we’ve highlighted some of the key features to consider when choosing the best investing app.

 - Fees.
 When it comes to investing, fees are unavoidable and something that needs to be taken into account.
-Some brokers charge commissions on every transaction.
-You’ll also pay a spread (the difference between the buy and sell price).
+Some online brokerages charge commissions on every transaction, while others charge an annual management fee – it usually depends on whether you’ve chosen a DIY app or an automated investing platform.
+You may also pay the spread (the difference between the buy and sell price).
 Finding an investing app with low fees can help reduce your investment costs.

 - Reliability.
-These days mobile applications offer a seamless experience although some are better than others.
+These days the majority of mobile applications offer a seamless experience, although some are better than others.
 If you’re planning to use an app to make investments then you’ll want to make sure it’s reliable.
 When downloading an investing app you can check out reviews on things like the Apple appstore or Google Play store.

 - Assets.
 The best investing apps give users access to a wide range of financial instruments.
-Some apps are geared towards only one of two assets, while others cover as many as they can.
-Things like cryptocurrency investing have risen in popularity in recent times and lots of apps now let you buy and sell coins.
+Some apps are geared towards picking individual stocks, while others offer a wide selection of ETFs and mutual funds.
+Things like cryptocurrency investing have risen in popularity in recent times and lots of apps now let you buy and sell coins as well.

 - Web and desktop platforms.
 Sometimes your mobile app may go down, or you could lose your device.
 If this ever happens you’ll need to make sure you have a way to access your account.
 A good web or desktop platform will make this easier, so finding an investment broker with good online services is helpful.